pharath/pharath.github.io/_posts/2021-08-05-cheatsheet-Ubuntu.md

 ![allow launching pic](https://i.ibb.co/2ZQfnGY/allow-launching.png)

-- Move .desktop file to `/usr/share/applications/`.
+- Move `.desktop` file to `/usr/share/applications/`.
 Press `Super` to open Activities and in the application grid view select "All" (instead of "Frequent") and search the created `.desktop` file there.
 Right-click on it and select "Add to Favorites".
 Now the `.desktop` file should be in the dock and can be accessed via shortcut `Super + <position_in_dock>`.

-- It also won't work with if your script uses the sudo command, or anything else that requires user input.
+- Warning: It won't work if your script uses the `sudo` command, or anything else that requires user input.

 If you want it to open a terminal window when you run it (if you needed to add input or watch the output) set Terminal to true.